smartscripts-nl/dynamic-xray/README.md

 As of 2025-12-25 translations are now stored in the table xray_translations in the database.
 This table will be automatically created upon KOReader start.
 The translations are lazily stored in that table, only when requested.

 This will make the code and updates much easier to maintain for me _and_ for cloners...
+Users can translate texts in the TranslationsManager, which is reachable from the bubbles icon in the:
+* top left corner of the list of Xray items
+* top left corner of the information popup called with a tap on an Xray marker (lightning or star) in the ebook text
+* top left corner of the Xray item viewer dialog
+* the most left main menu item → Dynamic Xray → Translate interface

 **⚠️ The folder frontend/extensions/translations with in it a .po-file has therefore now been removed.**

-A module with which users can enter their own translations will soon follow...
-Until then, you can enter your translations directly in the database, in the msgstr fields.

 ## Usage tips